sequentech/misc-tools/CONFIG_UPDATES.md

 More actions can be easily incorporated in the future as needed.

 Options marked with (1) mean that the change can be applied without creating a new election.
-This means that what needs to change is only the election configuration in for agora_elections, and the configuration used for calculating the results with agora-results.
+This means that what needs to change is only the election configuration in for ballot_box, and the configuration used for calculating the results with tally-pipes.

 Options marked with (2) mean that a new election is needed.
 In that case, the results of the two elections need to be consolidated to obtain the final results.